viconnex/theodercafe/README.md

 An admin may click `changeTodaySet` button to renew the Asakai Set.

 On the admin panel, mark a question as `Classic` : the question will necessary be part of the `Live Mode` set.

+Turning on `Coach Mode` enables a coach to ask the questions to a brand new Theodoer.
+Indeed, it will:
+- prevent from attaching the choices to the coach's account
+- propose an email form at the end of the questioning to register the new Theodoer.
+If the email does not exist yet:
+  - a new user is created
+  - a welcome email is sent
+  - choices made during asakai and also asakai alterodo result are attached to the new user

 ### All questions mode
 If you Toggle `Live Mode` to OFF, you may filter questions with the FILTRES menu.